Dear Jacobs Camp Families,

 We also know that several of our regional congregations and communities are hosting events as well.
 We will be sharing these resources and information on social media too.

 This is a tragedy and an unfolding crisis.
 The most important thing we can do is be there for each other, listen and talk, cry and pray, and remember that enduring a time like this is exactly why our community was built.
 We will hold each other and carry each other through.
 Thank you for your support and love.
 We love you too.

 With Blessings of Strength and Protection,

 About the Author

-Anna is so excited to be the Director of the URJ Henry S. Jacobs Camp.
+Anna has lead Jacobs Camp as Director since 2014.
 Anna grew up in Dothan, AL, and began attending the Henry S. Jacobs Camp at age 11.
 In addition to being a camper, Anna also was a counselor and unit head.
 Following graduation from the University of Alabama, she became the assistant director at Jacobs, after which she served as a congregational youth director and as the assistant director of the URJ Meetings and Conventions Department.
 Anna then transitioned to the assistant director of business operations for the URJ’s camping system.
 In this role, in which she partnered with our 14 URJ camps across North America, she gained a wealth of camping knowledge.